JohnReedLOL/scala-trace-debug/README.md

 ____________________________________________________________________________________________________________________

-**Features:**
+**Architecture:**

-If you want to implement a new feature, just ask.
-Currently all the actual printing is done in `info.collaboration_station.debug.ImplicitTraceObject`, all the "add-on" methods are in
+Currently all the actual printing is done in `info.collaboration_station.debug.ImplicitTraceObject`, all the "add-on" methods are in `info.collaboration_station.debug.ImplicitTrace`, and all the calls to the "Debug" object are in
-`info.collaboration_station.debug.ImplicitTrace`, and all the calls to the "Debug" object are in `info.collaboration_station.debug.Debug`
+`info.collaboration_station.debug.Debug`